brageallum/create-project/README.md

 2. (Optional) A folder in `static/` with the same name as the script, which contains static files used by the template's script.

+### Things to note:
+* Naming convention for templates:
+  * Template names should be written in `snake_case` (lowercase, with an underscore '_' replacing spaces).
+  * Sub templates should be named `[super_template]-[variety]`, where `super_template` and `variety` are in `snake_case`.
+For example a template that installs prettier in a typescript project should be named `prettier-typescript`.
+The `prettier` template is then responsible for deciding what sub template should be applied based on context.
+  * Templates with names containing a hyphen '-' (meaning that they are sub templates) will be hidden when calling `create-project` (with no parameters), as these are not meant to be called directly.
-There are some utility commands available for templates, which live in the folder [src/lib/commands](src/lib/commands).
+* The utility commands available for templates, live in the folder [src/lib/commands](src/lib/commands).
+The relevant documentation should be in JSDoc comments above the commands.

-Templates can use other templates through the `Templates.require()` method.
+* Templates can use other templates through the `Templates.require()` method.

-Each template is run as its own process, which means all templates are isolated from each other, however some communication is done through persisting data in temporary files.
+* Each template is run as its own process, which means all templates are isolated from each other, however some cross-template communication is done through persisting data in temporary files.